 The fund financial statements provide more detailed information about the Academy's funds, focusing on its more significant or "major" funds - not the Academy as a whole.
-Funds are accounting devices the Academy uses to keep track of specific sources of funding and spending on particular programs.
-The Academy has a general fund, special revenue fund, and capital projects fund.
+Funds are accounting devices the Academy uses to keep track of specific sources of funding and spending on particular programs:

-- Some funds are required by State law and by bond covenants. - The Academy establishes other funds to control and manage money for particular purposes (like repaying its long-term debts) or to show that it is properly using certain revenues (like school lunch).
+- Some funds are required by State law. - The Academy establishes other funds to control and manage money for particular purposes (like repaying its long-term debts) or show that it is properly using certain revenues (like food service).